Associate in Loss Control Management - Explained

 The Associate in Loss Control Management is a professional designation given to individuals by the Insurance Institute of America after completing the five national exams successfully.
 Two of the five national exams are for the ALCM program, while three are for Chartered Property Casualty Underwriter courses.

-A Little More on What is Associate In Loss Control Management - ALCM
+What Does an Associate In Loss Control Management Do?

 The ALCM program course is offered by the Insurance Institute of America (IIA).
 The IIA is a professional education organization that deals with risk property-casualty insurance industries and risk management.
 Loss control is one of the significant functions of the property-casualty insurance industrys training programs.
 The area deals majorly with the selection, design, and implementation of loss functions.
 Companies can use loss control consulting services, to help them in their various operations such as: